oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    Ensure that you have selected same database and national characterset as the source database.

+   In this Lab Source database has below Database and National Characterset.

+   Database Characterset : AL32UTF8

+   National Characterset : AL16UTF16

    Sample output is shown below.

    ![ss12](./images/charset.png)

 **16. Start DB System Provisioning**

    Click on the Create DB System to initiate the DB system provisioning.